lwylie10/engr3/README.md

 ![image](https://github.com/addddddy/engr3/assets/143544940/5020c688-c09c-4a59-a916-80cab3360c4b)

 ### Reflection
-This assignment had much fewer lines of code then I first thought.
-I spend a while at first trying to create a whole reading for the potentiometer and then inputting it to the motor but actually what we had to do was reading the potentiometer value and then uploading it to the board and then letting the board do all the work.
-All we did was wire in our pin 5, then telling the board that were using the analog pin 1 for the potentiometer and the board would do the math itself and basically create a table for when the board hits different speed based on the values.
+So, the assignment turned out to be way easier than I thought at first.
+Spent ages trying to set up this elaborate system for reading the potentiometer and controlling the motor, only to find out we just had to read the potentiometer value, send it to the board, and let the board do the heavy lifting.
+All we did was hook up pin 5, told the board we're using analog pin 1 for the potentiometer, and boom, the board did all the math, creating the table for different speeds based on the values.

 ## Photointeruppter